SCENE 01 / COMMUNICATION SYSTEMS

 On-set comms infrastructure across CDMX studios, regional locations, and cross-border productions

-On the ground, For productions basing at Estudios Churubusco, Lemon Studios, Argos Comunicación, or Televisa San Ángel, we layer Clear-Com FreeSpeak II beltpacks onto existing studio intercom infrastructure so director, AD, and script departments stay set up across multiple stages.
-Telcel, Movistar Mexico, and AT&T The country provide the cellular and 5G backbone for production-office connectivity.
+Here is what that looks like on the ground.
+On the ground, For shoots basing at Estudios Churubusco, Lemon Studios, Argos Comunicación, or Televisa San Ángel, we layer Clear-Com FreeSpeak II beltpacks onto existing studio intercom infrastructure so director, AD, and script departments stay set up across many stages.
+Telcel, Movistar Mexico, and AT&T The country give the cellular and 5G backbone for production-office connectivity.
 With Telcel's 5G rollout covering CDMX, Guadalajara, Monterrey, and Cancún since 2022 — enough bandwidth for Frame.io remote producer feeds and same-day dailies upload from base camp.

 Here is the short of it.
 Heritage location work introduces comms challenges that off-the-shelf radio packages do not solve.
 The thick stone walls of CDMX's centro histórico cathedrals, Yucatán Maya pyramid complexes under INAH oversight, and Durango Western-era haciendas all kill VHF/UHF range, so we deploy Motorola DLR/DTR digital repeater systems with strategic antenna placement set up against ATA-carnet-imported gear lists.
-For productions echoing the multi-unit coordination of Spectre's Day of the Dead opening across the Zócalo, Sicario's Sonora border crossings, or Narcos: Mexico's parallel CDMX-Guadalajara units, we build channelized communication plans that segregate first-unit, second-unit, stunts, and crowd control onto separate frequencies while keeping a shared command channel for ADs.
-Cross-border productions from LA rental houses bring their own preferred Lectrosonics R400a packs and Vortex bidirectional comms via Tijuana-San Diego same-day delivery; we handle the IFT paperwork so US-allocated frequencies clear Mexican range without on-set surprises during the take.
+For shoots echoing the multi-unit planning of Spectre's Day of the Dead opening across the Zócalo, Sicario's Sonora border crossings, or Narcos: Mexico's parallel CDMX-Guadalajara units, we build channelized communication plans that segregate first-unit, second-unit, stunts, and crowd control onto separate frequencies while keeping a shared command channel for ADs.
+Cross-border shoots from LA rental houses bring their own preferred Lectrosonics R400a packs and Vortex bidirectional comms via Tijuana-San Diego same-day delivery.
+We handle the IFT forms so US-allocated frequencies clear Mexican range without on-set surprises during the take.

 FAQ